sapkalemahima-bit/Healthcare_Hospital_Overview_Dashboard-/README.md

 # Healthcare Analytics Dashboard

+## Project overview
+Developed an end-to-end interactive healthcare analytics dashboard using 55,500+ patient records (56k) to analyze hospital performance, billing, and patient demographics for Healthcare domain.

 # Project Workflow
 1) Cleaned and prepared the healthcare dataset in Microsoft Excel, including handling missing values and creating age groups using excel formulas.
 2) Imported, transformed, and modeled the dataset in power BI.